Zdenko Strižić

 Zdenko Strižić (19 May 1902 – 1 November 1990) was a Croatian architect, urban planner and teacher.

 Education

 Strižić was the son of Dr. Miroslav and Irena pl.
 Strižić od Visnjevca and brother of Božidar, Jaroslav, Marcel and Ivan.
 He studied in Dresden (1921–3).
 In 1924, he went to Paris to study drawing and painting, creating views of the city and portraits of men and women.
 Tiring of the transient bohemian life of artistic Paris, in 1925 Strižić went to Berlin, where he enrolled at the Academy.
 His teacher was the prominent German architect Hans Poelzig.
 Also during 1925, Strižić went on a short study tour of Venice, drawing vedutas with characteristic Venetian motifs, some of which he was to translate into his architectural design.
-As a student he met and married a German-born textile designer (maiden name: Steiner), who was then studying sculpture, painting and craft in Berlin and who later contributed to Zdenko's practice.
-Their son Marko was born in 1928.
+As a student he met and married a German-born textile designer Henrietta Liedke, who was then studying sculpture, painting and craft in Berlin and who later contributed to Zdenko's practice.
+Their photographer son Marko was born in 1928.